 (4) Nothing in this section affects the liability of the continuing bank, the continuing savings bank, CBC or CBC Savings Bank, or any of them, in respect of anything done, or purporting to have been done, by the continuing bank, the continuing savings bank, CBC or CBC Savings Bank, as the case may be, in relation to or in connection with an excluded asset or any other property.

 Notes

-1. This is a compilation of the Commercial Banking Company of Sydney Limited (Merger) Act 1982 and includes all amendments effected by the other Acts referred to in the following Table.
+1 This is a reprint as at 7 September 2007 of The Commercial Banking Company of Sydney Limited (Merger) Act 1982.
+The following table contains information about that Act and any reprint.

 Compilation table